 Welcome Weeks are for all UFV students!
 No matter who you are, or where you are, you can get connected with your UFV community!

-Find a full listing of Welcome Weeks and other student events on myCampusLife or the Welcome Weeks Calendar.
+Find a full listing of Welcome Weeks and other student events check out the Welcome Weeks Calendar below.
 Check back often, there's more listings every day, and some events require students to sign up in advance.

-Please note: event listings won't start to appear on the calendar until August 2021
+Please note: some event listings won't start to appear on the calendar until the start of the semester.

 Host an Event!